jaroslavpsenicka/mtrade/README.md

 requests that need to be processed.
 These requests can be quickly validated and stored in messaging topic, one or more processor applications may then connect to the same topic and handle the load.

-Kafka offers significantly better performance and scalability options, see Quality view below for further details.
+Kafka offers significantly better performance and scalability options, see [Performance tuning section](#performance-tuning) below for further details.

 ### Use of Spring